 b.
-Although the shape of the safe zone may be arbitrarily complex, we can still efficiently check whether the query lies within it, as we utilize the fact that the safe zone only depends on the so-called guard objects.
-This checking only takes k distance computations, where k is the number of guard objects.
+Although the shape of the safe zone may be arbitrarily complex, we can still efficiently check whether the query lies within it.
+If the query is based on network distance, the safe zone itself is a small network that is a subset of the original network and it has to be determined whether the query lies within the safe zone or not.
+For the circular range queries, we utilize the fact that the safe zone only depends on the so-called guard objects.
+Checking whether the query lies within the safe zone takes k distance computations, where k is the number of guard objects.
 Our experimental results demonstrate that the average number of guard objects is around 5.
 This makes our proposed approach applicable for the clients that have limited computational power.
 We also present a theoretical analysis and give an upper bound on the expected number of guard objects for the queries with the diameter of the safe zone no more than a constant times its expected value.

 c.
-We do not require the data objects to be stored in the mainmemory, which allows our approach to work on the systems with limited main-memory (e.g., GPS navigation systems).
+We do not require the data objects to be stored in the mainmemory, which allows our approach to work on systems with limited main-memory (e.g., GPS navigation systems).

 d.
-When an update request is received, the server computes the new safe zone and the results.
+When an update request is received, the server computes the new safe zone and the results for the circular range queries.
 After updating the results, the server only sends new information to the clients.
-For example, if the client was informed that an object o_i is within its range, the object o_i is not sent again in updated results if it still lies within the range.
-If in the future such object o_i ceases to be within the range, the client is informed that o_i is out of the range.
-Our experimental results demonstrate that this significantly reduces the amount of data transmitted from the server to the clients.

-e.
-In client-server paradigm, our proposed approach does not require server to maintain or record any information related to the queries, yet it efficiently updates the safe zones.
+For example, if the client was informed that an object $o_i$ is within its range, the object $o_i$ is not sent again in updated results if it still lies within the range.
+If in the future such object $o_i$ ceases to be within the range, the client is informed that $o_i$ is out of the range.
+Our experimental results demonstrate that this significantly reduces the amount of data transmitted from the server to the clients. e.
+In the client-server paradigm, our proposed approach does not require the server to maintain or record any information related to the queries, yet it efficiently updates the safe zones.
 This enables the server to run this service on-demand.